-Pour some creamy gravy on top of the mashed potatoes, and it will surely taste so much better.
-Well, gravy tastes wonderful no matter what you’re glazing it over, from a bowl of creamy mashed potatoes to a plate of juicy seared steak.
+Pour some creamy homemade gravy on top of your mashed potatoes and it makes a whole lot of difference.
+Well, gravy tastes wonderful no matter what you’re glazing it over, especially in a juicy eye of round steak.

-The smooth and creamy texture of the mashed potatoes topped with flavorful gravy sure makes Thanksgiving dinners more flavorful.
-This delightful side is a bit tricky.
+This delightful side can be a bit tricky to make.
 Sometimes, they can be too thin or too chunky.
 If made properly, equal parts are rich and fluffy.
 But don’t worry because we got a couple of tips for you in making the perfect mashed potatoes and gravy.

 Homemade Mashed Potatoes and Gravy Recipe Video